tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ ssh olssont@hpc.awesomeuni.ac.uk

-If your password authentication passes login the shell in your terminal will now be from the remote machine.
+If your user name and  password authenticates successfully the shell in your terminal will now be from the remote machine.
 To find out the name of the machine that you are logged into you can run the command ``hostname``.